Why do I see a System Extension Blocked message when I install Dropbox?

 Read our detailed technical blog about Smart Sync and the driver.

-How to opt out of the system extension for Dropbox Plus, Professional, or Business accounts
+How to opt out of the system extension for Dropbox Plus, Family, Professional, or Business accounts

 To disable the system extension: